rweddell/CustomerServiceBot/README.md

 Bot: Glad I could help.
 Thanks for choosing BotBank!
 Have a nice day.
 ```

 The result is that NLG on its own is not viable when a user is seeking specific information or a specific interaction.
 Specific outputs based on user intents cannot be guaranteed.
+However, results may be improved with a much larger training set, and longer training times.